nirmalshah20519/shipmnts-task/README.md

 ### On success
 ![After Uploading](./images/p4.png)

+### Screen Recording video of the working app is available in images directory.

 <video width="320" height="240" controls>
   <source src="./images/vid.mp4" type="video/mp4">
   Your browser does not support the video tag.